maikimilk/ViT-NormReg-Compressor/README.md

 This project also makes use of third-party data:

-- "Data Set Title" by Creator Name, available under a Creative Commons Attribution-NonCommercial [CC-BY-NC 4.0](LICENSE).
+- "ToMe" by facebookresearch, available under a Creative Commons Attribution-NonCommercial [CC-BY-NC 4.0](LICENSE).
 [View Source](https://github.com/facebookresearch/ToMe)

 ## Citation